+'''

+Consumer commands

+install

+Installs the requirements specified in a recipe (conanfile.py or conanfile.

+→txt).

+config

+Manages Conan configuration.

-''' Consumer commands install Installs the requirements specified in a conanfile (.py or .txt). config Manages configuration.
-Edits the conan.conf or installs config files. get Gets a file or list a directory of a given reference or package. info Gets information about the dependency graph of a recipe. ... '''
+Gets a file or list a directory of a given reference or package.

+get

+Gets information about the dependency graph of a recipe.

+info

+'''